 How have great teachers influenced us?
 What does it mean to be deprived of an education?
 Education—learning and teaching—touches nearly every aspect of life, and our program reflects that.
 We expect our students to engage in intellectual risk taking, critical inquiry, experiential learning, creative problem solving, and reflection as they consider the theory, research, and practice of education.

 In his text How to Be an Antiracist, Ibram Kendi writes, “Being an antiracist requires persistent self-awareness, constant self-criticism, and regular self-examination.”
-In EDST, we have a similar commitment, this is our mission statement:
+In EDST we have a similar commitment, this is our mission statement:

 We believe that we must become a more inclusive and just society.
 We must honestly name and relentlessly address the educational inequities that we have created and that we sustain as individuals and members of multiple communities.
 In our formal settings, whether a kindergarten class or Middlebury College seminar—and in our informal interactions with one another—we seek to embody the intellectual understandings, the humility, and the empathy essential to this work.

 Prof. Weston is looking for assistance with website design to catalog and disseminate professional development materials related to the Vermont Licensure Portfolio.
 Responsiblilites will be for the technology-related aspects of the project, not for generating content.
 No knowledge of the portfolio required.
 You can find the position on Workable by searching for Weston.